NLAFET/StarNEig/docs/_1_installation.md

 ## Documentation

-The user manual can be generated independently from the rest of the library.
+This user manual can be generated independently from the rest of the library.

 Documentation dependencies: